-If you or your loved one has been a victim of a bus accident, the attorneys at Grey Law will fight to make sure you receive full compensation for your losses.
+If you or your loved one has been a victim of a bus accident, the Los Angeles personal injury attorneys at Grey Law will fight to make sure you receive full compensation for your losses.
 Contact us today at 323-857-9500 for a free case evaluation.

 You may be entitled to recovery for your personal injury whether you were injured as a passenger, bus operator, innocent pedestrian, or operator of a separate vehicle that was involved in a bus accident.
 These accidents can be brought against either public or private companies.
 In the event of a severe personal injury occurring from a bus accident, you or your loved one may be entitled to recover for:

 - Past and future lost wages

 - Loss of future earning capacity